knative/docs/docs/versioned/admin/admin-overview.md

 ---
 # Overview

-This page provides guidance for administrators on how to install and manage Knative on an existing Kubernetes cluster.
-It assumes you are familiar with the following:
+This page provides guidance for administrators on how to manage Knative on an existing Kubernetes cluster.

-- Kubernetes and Kubernetes administration.
-- The `kubectl` CLI tool.
-You can use existing Kubernetes management tools (policy, quota, etc) to manage Knative workloads.
-- Cloud Native Computing Foundation (CNCF) projects such as Prometheus, Istio, and Strimzi, many of which can be used alongside Knative.
-- You should have cluster-admin permissions or equivalent to to install software and manage resources in all clusters in the namespace.
-For information about permissions, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/AC)

-To simplify Knative installation and administration, you can use the Knative operator and the Knative CLI tool, but they are not required.
-Essentially, Knative aims to extend Kubernetes, and build on existing capabilities where feasible.

-Knative has three components, Eventing, Serving, and Functions.
-Severing and Eventing are installed into clusters, but not Functions.
-Functions does not require installation.

-Serving and Eventing support multiple underlying transports plugins within the same cluster.
-Serving supports pods with pluggable network ingress routes, and Eventing supports pods with pluggable message transports (e.g. Kafka, RabbitMQ).

-Knative has default lightweight messaging implementation if you don't already have a solution.
+## The Knative model

+Each application or developer team is assigned a namespace.
+Developers generally have the ability to create / edit resources within that namespace.

+Namespaces should generally act as independent units.
+This can be enforced with tools like RBAC, quota, and policy.
+Without substantial Kubernetes planning, namespaces are a soft isolation boundary between teams.
+See the threat model for more details about security between users on the same cluster.

+Developers often need access to additional resources related to their namespace in other services, such as observability (logs, metrics, tracing) and dashboards (e.g. Grafana / Backstage).
+It's expected that the administrator will provision this access alongside creating the namespace and assigning permissions.